luhmann/agent-harness/README.md

 **Q: Can agents access my other projects?**
 A: No, only the specific project directory you're working in is mounted in the container.

+**Q: Can agents connect to databases on my host machine?**
+A: Yes!
+Use `host.docker.internal` as the hostname.
+For example: `postgresql://user:pass@host.docker.internal:5432/dbname`.
+See the "Connecting to Host Databases" section for details.

 **Q: How do I update the agents?**
 A: Rebuild the image: